 - Please submit official transcripts of all undergraduate work and any post-baccalaureate work still in sealed envelopes sent from the academic institution.
 Do not open such envelopes yourself.
-Students with transcripts issued by International universities or colleges must be evaluated by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree: applicants may send international transcripts for a general evaluation to for basic international evaluation and allow 4-6 weeks for them to evaluate transcripts and get the results to Loyola.
+Students with transcripts issued by International universities or colleges must be evaluated by an outside evaluator for GPA calculation and determining if the degree is equivalent to an American Bachelor's degree: applicants may send international transcripts for a general evaluation with Grade Average to Educational-Perspectives can also be used as an alternative to ECE.
 Those students seriously considering Loyola can write to the for waiving the transcript evaluation fee.
-Requesting that Loyola handle the evaluation will require extra time, since the transcript forms must be received by Loyola and sent again to ECE.
+Requesting that Loyola handle the evaluation will require extra time, since the transcript forms must be received by Loyola and sent again to ECE. for basic international evaluation and allow 4-6 weeks for them to evaluate transcripts and get the results to Loyola.

 - GRE scores are not required for admission.
 However, taking the GRE is advised for international prospective students currently residing abroad because of new visa issuance guidelines.
 If you choose to submit them, Loyola's institutional code is 1412; the department code is not needed.

 - Three letters of recommendation.
 These are usually from referees familiar with the applicant's academic work, however, if the applicant has been out of school for a long time, then letters of recommendation from co-workers or supervisors will be acceptable.